Juhani

 Being up with irrelevant issues - Stagnation of the development of ISO 9001

-and also standardization organizations are seen as some kind of official authorities
+and also standardization (or even certification) organizations are seen as some kind of official authorities

 to define those requirements.
 Also very misleading is often heard statement that

-ISO 9001 defines minimum requirements for quality management.
+ISO 9001 defines minimum requirements for QM.
 There are no arguments

 for that in the standard texts.
 These may be reasons why companies' implementations

 so often reflect passive and reactive ways to realize standard issues.
-But that
+That

 is not the purpose of ISO 9000 standards.
 One should use proactive and innovative